phobos/phobos/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-The `utils` folder contain some shell scripts to help with the local kafka cluster.
-It uses docker to start kafka and zookeeper.
+The `utils` folder contain some shell scripts to help with the local Kafka cluster.
+It uses docker to start Kafka and zookeeper.

 ```sh
 sh utils/start-all.sh